Let Your Love Flow: History

-Revival and use in media
+Revival and cover versions

-In 2008 and 2009 "Let Your Love Flow" enjoyed a UK chart renaissance when it was featured in a television ad for Barclays promoting the bank's Barclaycard in its contactless format.
-Filmed in Rio de Janeiro and São Paulo, the ad's focus was on an office clerk - played by Robert Wilfort - who utilizes his Barclaycard while traveling home on a waterslide, a metaphor for the ease with which the card may be used.
+In 2008 and 2009 "Let Your Love Flow" enjoyed a UK chart renaissance when it was featured in a television advert for Barclays promoting the bank's Barclaycard in its contactless format.
+Filmed in Rio de Janeiro and São Paulo, the ad's focus was on an office clerk – played by Robert Wilfort – who utilizes his Barclaycard while traveling home on a waterslide, a metaphor for the ease with which the card may be used.
 The ad was first aired 25 October 2008, and two weeks later "Let Your Love Flow" re-entered the UK Top 100 singles chart dated 8 November 2008 at #48, with the track eventually peaking at #21 over a six-week tenure with subsequent UK chart tenures of five weeks in February/ March 2009 (peak #48) and three weeks that summer (#76).

-Speaking for the Bellamy Brothers, David Bellamy would state: "We had no idea the song 'Let Your Love Flow' had been licensed to Barclay for an advertisement [until] after the single started climbing the charts in England.
+Speaking for the Bellamy Brothers, David Bellamy said: "We had no idea the song 'Let Your Love Flow' had been licensed to Barclay for an advertisement [until] after the single started climbing the charts in England.
 Any artist is always thrilled when one of your signature songs has longevity like this because it was thirty-two years ago when we first released the tune.
-We’ve always had such faithful fans in Europe, like we do in the United States, but with the single charting again we’re introducing our music to a whole new generation of music lovers."
+We've always had such faithful fans in Europe, like we do in the United States, but with the single charting again we're introducing our music to a whole new generation of music lovers."

-In other media, "Let Your Love Flow" was featured in the 1980 Tatum O'Neal film Little Darlings, the 1998 comedy Slums of Beverly Hills, the 2008 period drama Swingtown, and season 2 episode 'No Room at the Inn' of the HBO series The Leftovers.
-The song was featured in Fernando Livschitz's short film titled AR 1304.
-Joan Baez's version was featured in the 2019 film Can You Keep a Secret? over the end credits.

-"Let Your Love Flow" has been covered by numerous other artists, most notably Joan Baez, who included it on her 1979 Honest Lullaby album.
+"Let Your Love Flow" has been covered by numerous other artists, including Joan Baez, who included it on her 1979 Honest Lullaby album.
 Another re-recording by the Bellamy brothers with Gölä is included on the album The Greatest Hits Sessions.
 "Ein Bett im Kornfeld", a German language adaptation of the song recorded by Jürgen Drews, spent six weeks at #1 in West Germany in 1976, immediately subsequent to the five-week #1 tenure of the Bellamy Brothers' original.

-The Jamaican singer John Holt did a lovers rock cover version of "Let Your Love Flow" in 1982, which saw major label release as a 7" single in West Germany on Teldec Records.
+Finnish band, Musakatit included the song (translated "Heittää Huulta") as the B side on their 1977 single, "Pakoon".

+Franco-American singer Joe Dassin, son of film Creator/Director Jules Dassin, covered in French under the title "Les Aventuriers", where it was a hit in France.